Cognitive network: History

 The first definition of the cognitive network was provided by Theo Kanter in his doctoral research at KTH, The Royal Institute of Technology, Stockholm, including a presentation in June 1998 of the cognitive network as the network with memory.
 Theo was a student of Chip Maguire who also was advising Joe Mitola, the originator of cognitive radio.
-Mitola focused on cognition in the nodes, while Kantor focused on cognition in the network.
+Mitola focused on cognition in the nodes, while Kanter focused on cognition in the network.
 Mitola's Licentiate thesis, published in August, 1999 includes the following quote "Over time, the [Radio Knowledge Representation Language] RKRL-empowered network can learn to distinguish a feature of the natural environment that does not match the models.
 It could declare the errors to a cognitive network."
-This is the earliest publication of the concept cognitive network, since Kantor published a bit later.
+This is the earliest publication of the concept cognitive network, since Kanter published a bit later.